ren0x/QuickOCR/README.md

 ## Note
 It may be necessary to install `tkinter` on your system.
 For example, on Ubuntu you can do this with `sudo apt install tk`.
 The default language is English.
 If you want to use another language, you can change it in the `main.py` file (`LANG='<your_language>'`).

+*The logo was created with DALL-E by OpenAI*